astronomer/docs/learn/external-python-operator.md

     $ astro dev init
     ```

-2. Add a new file to your project called `snowpark_requirements.txt` and add the following text:
+2. Add a new file to the root folder of your project called `snowpark_requirements.txt` and add the following text:

     ```text
     snowflake-snowpark-python[pandas]